 It would be best to remember to mark the box as fragile.
 A best practice for moving is to list the items outside of the container and where it should go once you arrive at your new home.

 Any boxes marked as fragile should be on the floor of a moving truck to prevent damage.
 Placing your dishes up high on top of other things, including in an “attic” area above the cab, increases the possibility of something happening.

-It helps to pack fragile boxes behind a large piece of furniture or to secure them in a locking cabinet to prevent the container from shifting.
+It helps to pack fragile boxes behind a large piece of furniture or secure them in a locked cabinet to prevent the container from shifting.